Deontay Wilder: Wilder vs. Arreola

 Following Wilder's return to the U.S., on May 26, former two-time world title challenger Chris Arreola (36–4–1–2, 31 KOs) became the frontrunner to challenge Wilder.
 At the time, Arreola was not ranked by the WBC because he had tested positive for marijuana after his fight against Travis Kauffman.
 Arreola's 90-day suspension ended in March 2016 and he was likely to re-enter the WBC rankings.
 By June 13, the fight was confirmed and would take place on July 16, 2016, at the Legacy Arena, Birmingham, Alabama.
 For the fight, Wilder wore white trunks with black trim, featuring a portrait of his personal idol and the late heavyweight boxing legend Muhammad Ali who had died recently.
 The attendance at the arena was announced as being 11,974.
 Wilder dominated the entire fight with his sharp jab, which caused severe swelling to Arreola's left eye.
 In the fourth round, Wilder connected with a heavy right cross that knocked Arreola down.
 After eight rounds, Arreola's cornermen informed the referee to stop the contest.
 After the fight, Wilder stated he had broken his right hand and torn his biceps during the fight.
 Wilder was ahead 80–71, 80–71, and 79–72 on the scorecards at the time of stoppage.
-According to CompuBox statistics, Wilder landed 152 of 346 punches (44 percent), and Arreola landed 52 of 188 (28 percent).
-For the fight, Wilder earned $1.4 million to $150,000 which was received by Arreola.
+According to CompuBox statistics, Wilder landed 152 of 346 punches (44%), and Arreola landed 52 of 188 (28%).
+For the fight, Wilder earned $1.4 million to Arreola's $150,000.
 The fight averaged 1.8 million viewers on FOX and peaked at 2.54 million viewers, with the whole telecast averaging 1.45 million viewers.

 According to promoter Lou DiBella, Wilder spent most of the night at UAB Hospital.
 He would be back at the hospital soon, likely for two surgeries, one to repair each injury.
 This ruled him out for the remainder of 2016.
 "Deontay is definitely out for the remainder of the year, but we will know more in the next few days," DiBella said.